As a result of recent research, the origins have been determined for a small group of Pokemon plush that surface on the community sparingly each year!

 Qualifications for these Plush:

-1. They are old (so far nothing beyond Gen 1 has been found), made at least a decade ago.
+1. They are old (so far nothing beyond Gen II has been found), made at least a decade ago.

-2. They have unknown origins (probably unlicensed), but ARE company-made, with limited-info tush tag or none at all, and created by small/independent companies, NOT mass marketed.
+3. They have unknown origins (probably unlicensed), but ARE company-made, with limited-info tush tag or none at all, and created by small/independent companies that lacked the ability to mass market (see above).
 Notice this does not specify Europe -- but 90% of these plush do come from there.

 sneak peak of the gallery: